SeanPlusPlus/talks/techhive/my_story.md

 ### Peace Corps Ukraine

 I graduated college eager to make an impact, in search of adventure, and wanting to see more of the world.
 The Peace Corps seemed like a great opportunity to check all three of those boxes, so I signed up, and promptly shipped off.
 They placed me as an English teacher in Eastern Ukraine, and I spent over two years in a small village on the Russian border.
 Being from Southern California, winter had been a totally foreign concept to me.
-Seriously, I don't think that I even owned a jacket growing up.

 Needless to say, my first winter in Ukraine was brutal.
 It was cold.
 No joke, it was extremely cold.
 I had to boil water in a tea kettle in order to wash my clothes by hand.
 I'd seal off the door to my bedroom, point my space heater to my little couch in the family room, and hunker down for several months.